-As a consequence of the provisions of the JVA (in its original version and as subsequently amended), following exercise of the Xstrata Call Option in February 2011, Xstrata's merger with Glencore to form Glencore Xstrata (May 2013) and the renaming of Glencore Xstrata to Glencore (May 2014), Glencore controls Jumelles at both a shareholder and director level and therefore controls what was the Company's sole mineral asset, the Zanaga Project.
-Going forward the Company has a strategic partnership in respect of the Project with Glencore.
+As a consequence of the provisions of the JVA (in its original version and as subsequently amended), following exercise of the Xstrata Call Option in February 2011 and Xstrata's merger with the Glencore group to form Glencore Xstrata (May 2013), Glencore controls Jumelles at both a shareholder and director level and therefore controls what was the Company's sole mineral asset, the Zanaga Project.
+Going forward the Company has accounted for this as an investment in associate in respect of the Project with Glencore.

-Following exercise of the Xstrata Call Option, the principal business of the Company has been to manage its 50% less one share interest in the Project.
-Initially this involved the monitoring of both the finalisation of the pre-feasibility study and the preparation of the feasibility study.
+Following exercise of the Call Option, the principal business of the Company has been to manage its 50% less one share interest in the Project.
+Initially this involved the monitoring of both the finalisation of the prefeasibility study and the preparation of the feasibility study.
 Going forward emphasis has been placed on progressing the key objectives of the Project team.
 These objectives include the establishment of port and power agreements with relevant developers, issue of the environmental permit, and ratification of the Zanaga Mining Convention by the Parliament of the RoC.
 These items form important milestones as the Project moves toward attracting the finance required for the implementation of Stage One.